EMarnus/Event-Organiser/README.md

 ## Testing

 Ongoing testing on Chrome as features were added.
 Additional Testing was done desktop Edge, Firefox & Mobile Chrome.
-Manual testing was done for edge cases, that is how infinite score, no checkbox selected and reset game bugs were found.
+Manual testing was done following this checklist [Checklist](#).

 [Incognito Lighthouse](#)